protolambda/drizzle/README.md

 For more in-depth information on the Ethereum transaction lifecycle, [check out this great blog post](https://medium.com/blockchannel/life-cycle-of-an-ethereum-transaction-e5c66bae0f6e).

-### `transactionStack` (array)
+### `transactionTracker` (object)
 In some cases, a transaction may be malformed and not even make it to being broadcasted.
-To keep track of this, an empty string will be added to this array and replaced with the transaction hash once broascasted.
-The `cacheSend()` method will return a `stackId`, which will allow you to observe this process for your own transaction status indicator UI.
+To keep track of this, an tracking object will be added to this object and updated with the transaction hash once broadcasted.
+The `cacheSend()` method will return a `trackingId`, which will allow you to observe this process for your own transaction status indicator UI.

+#### `<trackingId>` (object)

+Data to observe broadcasting progress.

+`broadcasted` (boolean): True if broadcast was succesfully completed, false otherwise.

+`info` (anything): Provided by the user, can be used to describe what the transaction is about etc.

+`hash` (string): When broadcasted, this is set to the hash used in the `transaction` state object.
+Is `null` by default.

 ### `drizzleStatus` (object)
 An object containing information about the status of Drizzle.